 Ohio crashes related to teens totaled 223,005 between 2015 and 2021, leading some auto insurance companies to view this population as high risk.
 The best way to reduce insurance rates over time is to ensure your child maintains a clean driving record, gets good grades at school and continues practicing safe driving habits.
 Check out the table above to see what rates may look like for your teen.

 Insurance Rate Information for Military Drivers and Veterans

-The more than 61,000 active, reserve, and civilian military personnel and 860,000+ veterans in Ohio should shop for discounts on auto insurance prior to buying a policy.
+The more than 61,000 active, reserve and civilian military personnel and 860,000+ veterans in Ohio should shop for discounts on auto insurance prior to buying a policy.
 Before calling insurance companies or asking for quotes online, get all your financial records together and determine how much insurance coverage you need.

 Ohio military residents who are currently in-state must follow the normal vehicle registration process that applies to everyone.
 Non-resident military members in Ohio are not required to register their vehicles so long as there is a valid registration from another state.
 Records and registration renewals through the Ohio Bureau of Motor Vehicles can be completed online.

-Age savings for Ohio service members
+Average Rates for Ohio service members